Respiratory Therapy

 Prerequisite

-RT 211: Fundamentals of Respiratory Care IV Lab [RE]
+RT 411: Fundamentals of Respiratory Care IV Lab

-This lab course provides practical experience in specialties including pediatric and neonatal respiratory care techniques, along with advanced diagnostic procedures in respiratory therapy.
+This lab course accompanies RT 401 and provides practical experience in specialties including pediatric and neonatal respiratory care techniques, along with advanced diagnostic procedures in respiratory therapy. $95 respiratory therapy lab supply fee.

 Prerequisite